codecheckers/paper/reviews/response-round1.md

+## Prelim for F1000R

+We have written a detailed 'response to reviewers' document which is available at:

+However, in brief, we have added text to the manuscript, to the "limitations" and "future work" to address key issues made by the reviewers.

 We thank the reviewers for their comments on our manuscript.
 Their key comments, requiring responses, are below.
 Indented are our responses.